bhimrazy/litserve-examples/whisper-stt-api/README.md

-# Whisper API
+# Whisper STT API

-Welcome to the **Whisper API**!
+Welcome to the **Whisper STT API**!
 This API leverages OpenAI's Whisper model to provide state-of-the-art speech-to-text capabilities.
 Follow this guide to get started quickly.
+> Automatic Speech Recognition (ASR), also known as Speech to Text (STT), is the task of transcribing a given audio to text.
+It has many applications, such as voice user interfaces.

 ## 🚀 Getting Started